 These items are bigger than the individual.
 As a team member, you are a part of the larger machine.
 You have a role to play.
 You need to bring everything you can to the table, and accept and build on the things that other people bring to the table.
 Together you can build something bigger than any one individual can create on their own.
 You can build brilliance.
 Isn’t that the lesson you want your entire company to embrace?
 Email Andrew or more information on workshops and presentations.
+Thanks to Bruce Scheer - I have a podcast episode on iTunes right now!

 Are you harnessing the power of Improv in your selling conversations?
 What???
 In this episode of The Sales Conversation Podcast Andrew McMasters and I talk about the power of Improv in improving buyer and seller interactions.
 Specifically, Andrew highlights how to be a better listener, how to accept what the customer is offering, and then how to build upon their offerings.
 He then talks about how to bring your full self to a selling conversation.
 Key Takeaways: 🤜 Listen: Listen before you solve!
 Listen for connection.
 Listen to build relationships.
 Listen for understanding.
 Listen for context.
 Let the other person know they’ve been heard! 🤜 Yes, and...: The second someone hears “but,” they negate everything said before it.
 Using the word “and” can help keep the energy of the conversation moving forward. 🤜 Everything is an Offer: Whatever someone offers you, even an objection, is an offering.
 How do you accept it and work with it?
 Check out the episode "How to harness the power of improv in your selling conversations with Andrew McMasters” at 🎙The Sales Conversation Podcast Check out the episode "How to harness the power of improv in your selling conversations with Andrew McMasters at https://itunes.apple.com/us/podcast/the-sales-conversation-podcast/id1435033739 ![]() There was a recent scientific study on happiness: small amounts of money were given to people to spend on themselves, or to give to others.
 Researchers then tested the participants to discover the amount of happiness received from giving to others.
 The study was published in Nature Communications.
 Researchers from the University of Zurich in Switzerland told 50 people they’d be receiving about $100 over a few weeks.
 Half of the people were asked to commit to spending that money on themselves, and half were asked to spend it on someone they knew.
 The researchers wanted to see whether simply pledging to being generous was enough to make people happier.
 Before handing out any money, they brought everyone into the lab and asked them to think about a friend they’d like to give a gift to or how much they would spend on themselves.
 They then performed functional MRI scans to measure activity in three regions of the brain associated with social behavior, generosity, happiness and decision-making.
 Their choices—and their brain activity—seemed to depend on how they had pledged to spend the money earlier.
 Those who had agreed to spend money on other people tended to make more generous decisions throughout the experiment, compared to those who had agreed to spend the money on themselves.
 Those people who chose to give the money to others also had more interaction between the parts of the brain associated with altruism and happiness, and they reported higher levels of happiness after the experiment was over.
 The researchers concluded that “actually helping others and being generous to them increases happiness…” One of the main rules I teach in Improv is that it is not about an internal focus.
 The lesson is: if I am making my partner look good, and I am focusing on serving them, then I am doing my job.
 And I know they are doing the same thing for me.
 When I am on stage and I say something that makes the audience laugh, I know it is not about me being brilliant.
 My fellow actors set me up so I could say that specific line which made the audience respond.
 It’s not about me, it’s about the group.
 This takes of the focus off of ‘what do I say next?’ and places it more on ‘how do I serve the other people on stage?’
 Think about your office.
 When was the last time you saw someone make the choice to set someone else up for success, and not be concerned about getting the credit for themselves?
 When has your team focused on serving each other, and the mission of the company, rather than personal achievement?
 It’s a fact: thinking outside of yourself / focusing on others can make your team more productive, happier and more effective.
 By adopting a group focus rather than an individual focus, and using ‘yes and’ as a rule, you can create a better work environment for your staff, and a better world for your clients.
 For more information on workshops - email Andrew today! ![]() When I do workshops all over the country, I am always encountering the same question: “My kid wants to go into theater… what do I do?!?!?!”
 The look of fear and concern from the parent is evident.
 I usually have to unpack the discussion to find out what exactly is their concern about a degree in the arts?
 Always, the answer is: “They will never make enough money to survive….”
 This has led me to talk openly about what I have learned from my training in theater.
 I learned: